The Gym in Your Hand: Kettlebell Training Made Simple

-The kettlebell has long been regarded as the gym in your hand.
-The cast-iron device packs a big punch in a small heavy footprint, suitable for dozen of exercises from mobility to power.
+/The kettlebell has long been regarded as the gym in your hand.
+The cast-iron device packs a big punch in a small, heavy footprint, suitable for dozens of exercises from mobility to power.
 In fact, they’re so practical, they’re sold out everywhere these days.
 See why the majority of my own and client strength and conditioning is done with a kettlebell.
+Kettlebells are particularly beneficial for strength training for endurance athletes, offering a mix of functional strength and conditioning that enhances performance without excessive bulk.
 Check out some of my favorite programming exercises used to introduce kettlebells to new clients.
-Starting from the ground to standing, mobility to strength to power.
-All you need is a mat and a bell to get a full body workout in an efficient and effective way.

 Armbars - great starter exercise to learn how to hold the bell fully supported on your back, while learning to activate your glutes, mobilize your thoracic spine, and load your shoulders.